 NOTE—A TXOP is defined by a starting time and a maximum duration.

 transmission opportunity (TXOP): An interval of time during which a particular quality-of-service (QoS)

-station (STA) has the right to initiate a frame exchange sequences onto the wireless medium (WM).
+station (STA) has the right to initiate a frame exchange sequence or a number of parallel frame exchange sequences onto the wireless medium (WM).

 NOTE—A TXOP is defined by a starting time and a maximum duration.